openfaas/faas/ROADMAP.md

  * for AWS
 * Developer guide for your first Node.js function

+* Configurable memory limits per function exposed through API
+* Certifier for third-party integrations - via e2e tests (in progress)
+* Return stderr or link to stderr via function invocation (For VMWare / Mark Peek)
+* Community function templates for the FaaS-CLI (in progress)

 Should have

-* Certifier for third-party integrations - via e2e tests (in progress)
+* Docker image builder as remote service based upon Moby
+* Kafka-Connector for the API Gateway
 * AfterBurn - fork once, use many which removes almost all runtime latency - (Alpha available)
 * Kafka queue worker implementation (async currently available by NATS Streaming) - available in pending PR

-* Community templates for the FaaS-CLI (in progress)
 * Our own "timer" (aka cron) for invoking functions on a regular basis - or a guide for setting this up via Jenkins or CRON
+* Guide/proxy for Flask in a function

 Could have

 * Multi-tenancy (in-progress for Kubernetes and Docker Swarm)
 * Progress animation for building Docker images via CLI
 * Built-in Docker registry with default configuration
-* Docker image builder (remote service)

 * Function store - list of useful predefined functions
-* Supporting request parameters via route
 * Configurable memory limits via "new function" pop-up (already supported by Docker compose stack)
 * Scale to zero 0/0 replicas
-* Guide/proxy for Flask in a function
+* Serverless Inc framework support - as a "provider" (in progress)

 Nice to have

-* Guide for basic authentication over HTTPs (set up externally through NGinx etc)
 * CRIU - (Checkpoint/Restore In Userspace) for starting serverless tasks with a high start-up cost/latency.
 * Deeper tests coverage and integration tests
-* Serverless Inc framework support - as a "provider" (in progress)

 On-going integrations in addition to Swarm and K8s:

 * ECS - via Huawei
-* Nomad via Hashicorp
+* Nomad via Hashicorp / Nic Jackson
 * Hyper.sh via Hyper
-* Cattle / Rancher by community
+* Cattle / Rancher by Ken in the community
+* DC/OS via Alberto in the community

-Internal research is also being done for the ACI / K8s-connector.
+Internal research is also being done for the ACI / AKS / K8s-connector.

 ### Contributing